Erasmus+ Europe

 - The teacher: signature of the teacher departing on the Erasmus+ programme.

-- The sending institution: signature Erasmus+ departmental coordinator at the department, or their direct superior.
+- The sending institution: signature Erasmus+ departmental coordinator at the department.
 In the case that the departing academic is the Erasmus+ departmental coordinator at the department, the document is signed by their direct superior.

-- Health insurance: as part of the travel order each employee gets travel insurance.
-After completing the travel order in INET a card with information can be printed.
+- Additional health insurance: as part of the travel form, every employee receives travel insurance.
+After completing the travel form in INET, an information card can be printed.

-- Current statement (as of 5 August 2020) of the Allianz insurance company on the travel insurance of outgoing MU employees: “Travel insurance in general will always work for necessary and urgent care, and subsequently the insured person is always transported back to the Czech Republic where care is already covered by statutory insurance.
-This means if someone is diagnosed with COVID abroad, the first aid will be provided abroad, but as soon as possible they will have to return to the Czech Republic and continue treatment there (or stay abroad without the right to reimbursement of treatment from insurance).
-It continues to apply that the insurance does not cover such cases where the insured person travels to places where the Ministry of Foreign Affairs of the Czech Republic has not recommended traveling or if they do not respect the government's calls to return to the Czech Republic and remains abroad."
+- Allianz insurance company statement on travel insurance for outgoing MU employees in case of COVID-19: ”Travel insurance, in general, will always work for necessary and urgent care and subsequently the insured is always transported back to the Czech Republic and here the care is already covered by statutory insurance.
+Thus, if someone is diagnosed with COVID abroad, initial help will be provided to them abroad, but as soon as it is possible, they will have to return to the Czech Republic and continue treatment there (or remain abroad without the right to reimbursement of treatment from insurance).
+Transportation to the Czech Republic would also be covered (there is no difference between this and other diseases).
+However, in the event that it is a question of paying for care outside hospital, e.g. quarantine even if the employee has no symptoms, they will have to pay themselves for such a stay.
+It also still applies that the insurance does not cover cases where the insured person travels to places to which the Ministry of Foreign Affairs has not recommended travel or if they do not respect government calls to return to the Czech Republic and remain abroad.”

 Top ▲